Chapter 14. Miscellaneous Editing Tips

 While in Insert mode, if you press Control-a, it will Insert whatever text you inserted in the previous Insert mode session.
 This is similar to accessing the ". register.

 To access other registers in Insert mode, use Control-r.
 This will pop up the registers menu and you can Insert any of those registers by hitting the appropriate key.
-So Control-a in Insert mode is similar to Control-a..
+So Control-a in Insert mode is similar to Control-r..
 To insert from the clipboard, use Control-r and then +.

 The CTRL-U keybinding will remove all characters on the current line that were added since you entered Insert mode.
 So in a single line edit, it’s similar to an Undo operation, but if your Insert has included an <Enter>, the undo would only be on one line.